airtoall/papr-firmware/Product/README.md

 - high byte = 0xDA
 - extended byte = 0xFF

-This configures the MCU clock to 8 MHz using the internal oscillator (no crystal required), and sets the initial clock divider to 8, which results in a clock speed of 1 MHz.
+These fuse bytes configure the MCU clock to 8 MHz using the internal oscillator (no crystal required), and set the initial clock divider to 8, which results in a clock speed of 1 MHz.
 For more details on the fuse bytes, see the ATMega328p datasheet.

 ### Downloading firmware